fengyuanchen/viewerjs/README.md

     viewer.zoomTo(1);
   },
 });
-// Then, show the image by clicking it, or call `viewer.show()`.
+// Then show the image by clicking it, or call `viewer.show()`.

 // View a list of images.
-// Note: All images within the container will be found by calling `element.querySelectorAll('img')`. const gallery = new Viewer(document.getElementById('images'));
+// Note: all images within the container will be found by calling `element.querySelectorAll('img')`. const gallery = new Viewer(document.getElementById('images'));
-// Then, show one image by click it, or call `gallery.show()`.
+// Then show one image by clicking it, or call `gallery.show()`.
 ```

 ## Keyboard support